Landlord & management negligence in Columbus

 Where are landlord negligence reports most common in Columbus?

-Tenants file them at the highest rates in Blacklick / Brice, Far North / Polaris and Westgate & Hilliard fringe.
+Tenants file them at the highest rates in Blacklick / Brice, Westgate & Hilliard fringe and Hayden Run / Scioto Darby.
 That measures where people report, not where the worst landlords are.
 No neighborhood is entirely without them.

 Who is responsible for fixing landlord and management negligence?